-Page References Description Basel III Report Form 10-K for December 31, 2017 Qua antitative Disclosures b Value disclosed on the balance sheet of investments, as well as the fair value of those investments; for securities that are publicly traded, a comparison to publicly-quoted share values where the share price is materially different than fair value.
-16 ; The types and nature of investments, including the amount that is: (1) Publicly traded; and (2) Non-publicly traded.
-16 b The cumulative realized gains (losses) arising from sales and liquidations in the reporting period.
-N/A e (1) Total unrealized gains (losses).(2) Total latent revaluation gains (losses)(3) Any amounts of the above included in tier 1 and/or tier 2 capital.
-16 f Capital requirements categorized by appropriate equity groupings, consistent with the savings and loan holding company's methodology, as well as the aggregate amounts and the type of equity investments subject to any supervisory transition regarding total capital requirements.
-16 Γal ble 10 - Interest Rate Risk For Non-Trading Activities Qua alitative Disclosures а The general qualitative disclosure requirement, including the nature of interest rate risk for non-trading activities and key assumptions, including assumptions regarding loan prepayments and behavior of non-maturity deposits, and frequency of measurement of interest rate risk for non-trading activities.
-17 108-109 Qua antitative Disclosures b The increase (decline) in earnings or economic value (or relevant measure used by management) for upward and downward rate shocks according to management's method for measuring interest rate risk for non-trading activities, categorized by currency (as appropriate).
-17 109
+Page References Description Basel III Report Form 10-Q for September 30, 2018 а The general qualitative disclosure requirement, including the nature of interest rate risk for non-trading activities and key assumptions, including assumptions regarding loan prepayments and behavior of non-maturity deposits, and frequency of measurement of interest rate risk for non- trading activities.
+17 108-109 b The increase (decline) in earnings or economic value (or relevant measure used by management) for upward and downward rate shocks according to management's method for measuring interest rate risk for non-trading activities, categorized by currency (as appropriate).
+17 109 59 --- --- ---- ----- ----